cypress-io/cypress-realworld-testing/docs/scripts/index.md

 # Scripts

+## search/create-search-index.js

+Generates the search index for Algolia.

+## brokenLinks.ts

+Checks for broken links in the real world testing app.

 ## generateContentFiles.ts

 This script was used primarily during the early stages of development of the app to render some markdown files with dummy data for the courses content.